 OneDrive needs to be in Windows StartUp and turned on.
-5GB of storage is free while 100 GB can be purchased at \$24/year.
+For MelbPC members 5GB of storage is free while 100 GB can be purchased at \$24/year.
 In comparison Dropbox gives 2GB free storage and charges \$185 per year for 2 Terabytes of storage.
 Google Drive is another cloud storage service and gives 15GB free storage and charges \$25/year for 100GB of storage.
 Portion of Google's free storage includes an allocation for mail and photos.
-However within Office-365 (as provided to MelbPC members), 1 Terabyte of storage is available.
 A demonstration of OneDrive followed.